West Coast Railway (Victoria): Locomotives

-West Coast Railway operated rolling stock that was notable for being largely made up of 50 year old locomotives including a steam locomotive and some rolling stock bought from V/Line.
-This replaced the 1980s-built locomotives and rolling stock that had previously operated on the line.
-This was in contrast to the successful tenderer for the Shepparton line rail service from Hoys Roadlines, who decided to lease rolling stock from V/Line.
+West Coast Railway operated rolling stock that was notable for being largely made up of 50-year-old locomotives including a steam locomotive, and some rolling stock bought from V/Line.
+They replaced the 1980s-built locomotives and rolling stock that had previously operated on the line, and contrasted with the successful tenderer for the Shepparton line rail service from Hoys Roadlines, which decided to lease rolling stock from V/Line.